chuckie82/simS2E/docs/quick_demo.rst

   cd /host/path/s2eDocs/modules/diffr
   python diagnostic_singfel.py /host/path/simS2E/data/sim_example

 You should observer two matplotlib plots: 1) photon filed and 2) photon count.
+You may need to install h5py, matplotlib and numpy to run this script.